-Cyclothymia (or cyclothymic disorder) is a personality disorder.
+Cyclothymia (or Cyclothymic Disorder) is a rare, chronic personality disorder.

 It’s bipolar’s slightly younger, highly annoying little sister.
 She tries to emulate bipolar in every way she can, but gets it a bit wrong along the way.
 On the surface they look the same, they even sound the same, it just comes to how they both behave that differs.